Pelephone: Operations and services

 Pelephone lost its monopoly status in 1994, when Cellcom was founded, breaking Pelephone's monopoly as a mobile network operator, and in 1999, a third competitor, Partner (formerly known as Orange) was established.

 The prefix (area code) for Pelephone customers is 050, although customers who requested to keep their old number from a different cellular company may have a different area code, as required by law.

+Between 2003 and 2022, Pelephone pursued a multibranding strategy to reach previously underserved market segments.
+These included Esc, a youth-focused subsidiary which operated between 2003 and 2007 in cooperation with radio station Eco 99FM, Sawa, a lower-cost flanker brand targeting the Arab-Israeli sector, and k-mobile, which operated between 2017 and 2019.
+All the flanker brands were closed and merged into the main Pelephone brand by 2022 as the result of Pelephone's new CEO Ilan Siegel's decision to focus on 5G expansion.

 Hii mobile

 On April 11, 2016, Pelephone launched a new mobile brand "Hii-Mobile", in cooperation with Hunnam (owned by Yaakov Kedmi).
 This brand appeals particularly to young people, soldiers and students with attractive offers and packages for this target audience.

 Pmobile

 Pelephone and the Bug Multisystem retail chain launched the cellphone brand "Pmobile" in May 2016.
 The brand offers Pelephone network services at prices significantly lower than normal.

 Criticism

 Involvement in Israeli settlements

 On 12 February 2020, the United Nations published a database of companies doing business related in the West Bank, including East Jerusalem, as well as in the occupied Golan Heights.
 Pelephone was listed on the database on account of its activities in Israeli settlements in these occupied territories, which are considered illegal under international law.